Del Webb Tradition in Port St. Lucie

 What amenities does Del Webb Tradition have?

-A Key West-style clubhouse with resort pool, state-of-the-art fitness center, cards and crafts room, catering kitchen and social hall, plus pickleball, tennis, bocce, a dog park — and the brand’s signature: a full-time lifestyle director running year-round activities, themed parties, classes and happy hours.
+A Key West-style clubhouse with a resort pool, fitness center, movement studio, cards and crafts rooms, catering kitchen and social hall, plus pickleball, tennis and bocce courts, a dog park, and a full-time on-site lifestyle director running the social calendar.

 How does Del Webb compare to Telaro at Tradition?

-Del Webb is the established, fully-programmed community with the most inclusive fee; Telaro is the newer product with current floor plans, a bigger clubhouse and a slightly lower combined fee.
-Brand-and-maturity versus newest-construction is the real decision — we tour both with buyers weekly.
+Del Webb is the established, fully programmed community with the most inclusive fee; Telaro is newer Mattamy product with current floor plans.
+Brand-and-maturity versus newest construction is the real decision, and we tour both with buyers.
+Compare total carrying cost, not headline fees.

 Are there rental restrictions?

-55+ communities typically restrict leasing — minimum terms, tenant age qualification, waiting periods.
+55+ communities typically restrict leasing, with minimum terms, tenant age qualification and sometimes waiting periods.
 Get the current rental policy in writing from the HOA before buying with rental plans.

 How far is the beach?

 Roughly 30 to 35 minutes to Hutchinson Island beaches via Jensen Beach.
-This is an inland master-plan lifestyle.
+Del Webb Tradition is an inland master-plan community.

 Is now a good time to buy in Del Webb Tradition?

-Thin supply means less negotiating room on the best lots, but dated-finish resales still trade at discounts.
-The play is patience plus alerts: the right home at this address tends to sell quickly, and prepared buyers win it.
+Thin active supply means less negotiating room on the best lots, but dated-finish resales still trade at discounts.
+The play is alerts plus patience: the right home at this address tends to move quickly.
+We track every new listing.

 Do I need my own agent to buy in Del Webb Tradition?